 How To Survive in an Instant Gratification World

 Most of the key business processes within an organization span multiple systems and personas.
 The quality of the process and business outcomes are directly tied to one simple metric – how fast can change made in one system, be available or visible in other applications?
-Traditional batch processes push the data from one system to another daily or hourly at best, and business must compensate for the delays, often at a cost of process quality, extra costs, and almost inevitably less than ideal customer experience.
+Traditional batch processes push the data from one system to another daily or hourly at best, and businesses must compensate for the delays, often at a cost of process quality, extra costs, and almost inevitably less than ideal customer experience.

 - Capture key business events or changes in various enterprise applications